Explore Common Types of Stacking Cables and When to Use Each

 When the stackable switch supports front-panel stacking (FPS), which represents stacking via the Ethernet ports on the front panel of the switch, cables for data transmission can be used as stack cables.
 This makes DAC cables or AOC cables applicable.

-The stack cable is connected to the Ethernet port on the front panel of one switch, and the opposite end of the cable is plugged to the stacking ports of the row on the opposite directions of another switch.
+The stack cable is connected to the Ethernet port on the front panel of one switch, and the opposite end of the cable is plugged into the stacking ports of the row in the opposite direction of another switch.
 Taking FS S5860-20SQ stackable switches as an example, the switch model allows for up to 2 units stacking through 10G/25G/40G data ports.
-The following image shows stacking two FS S5860-20SSQ switches by connecting 40G DAC cables through the 40G QSFP ports.
+The following image shows stacking two FS S5860-20SQ switches by connecting 40G DAC cables through the 40G QSFP ports.

 Optical modules and cables or individual copper cables, according to the data port types, are conventional types for data connectivity between switches and switches.
 They also offer solutions for connecting stackable switches.

 When to Use Optical Modules and Cables or Copper Cables for Stacking?